tedsf/tiptap/README.md

 # TipTap

-A mobile based payment system build with a decoupled React Native Front and Rails API backend.
+A mobile based payment system built with a decoupled React Native Front and Rails API backend.

 ##MVP